Home Page

 Click here to download the sample source code for this if statement lab exercise If you forgot how to open the files using Visual Web Developer, click here to learn How to open C# ASP.NET Website files.
 Please use these files only as a reference.
 You should go through the exercises yourself and create your own project according to the instructions in the exercise.

-C# programs contain different types of operators or symbols that perform operations on variables of various types.
+C# programs contain different types of or symbols that perform operations on variables of various types.
 Some operators can perform mathematical operations such as addition or subtraction, whereas other operators can take two string variables and combine them into one.
 One operator that we have seen in use as we experimented with data types is the assignment operator =.
 The assignment operator is the most basic and widely used operator in the C# language.
 When used in a C# statement, the assignment operator takes whatever expression is on the right hand side of the = symbol, evaluates it, and then puts the resulting value into the variable on the left hand side of the =.
 Let’s take a look at some more commonly used operators.

 Create a new website using Visual Web Developer and call the project Lab1_ext.
 Go to the Design view for the file Default.aspx.
 Drag a new Button onto the form and change the Text property to say “Addition operator”.
 Drag a new TextBox to the right of the Button control.
 Double click the Button to create the event handler method and put the following code for the button: